 The purpose of this course is to introduce students to law practices pertinent to the construction industry.
 Law as it relates to the contractor is emphasized.
-On completion, students will understand articles of Shortest Path First (OSPF), Routing Information Protocol (RIP), and Internet Group Management Protocol (IGMP), to design an IP routing scheme.
+On completion, students will understand articles of incorporation, building contracts, contracts for purchase of labor and materials, construction loans, and various types of construction agreements, permits, plans and specifications, warranties, and insurance.

-incorporation, building contracts, contracts for purchase of labor and materials, construction loans, and various types of construction agreements, permits, plans and specifications, warranties, and insurance.
 CMT 216.
 CONSTRUCTION LAW (3.0.3)